An origin story in the Comstock Chronicles

 “Aye, but who knows how long he’s been out here,” the man replied.

 “He must have come from somewhere important.
-Look at those clothes,” the woman said.
+See his clothes,” the woman said.

-Azroth tried to open his eyes, but sand coated them and every other part of his body.
+Azroth tried to open his eyes, but black sand and grit coated them.
+Every other part of his body ached.
 Strong hands picked him up.
 As his eyes fluttered open, he recoiled as the sun blinded him.

 A smooth hand pressed into his forehead, and the woman tutted.
 “He’s burning up.”

-“Looks as though he met the wights last night.
-See his arm.
-It’s blue.”
+“He must have met the wights last night.
+See how his arm is blue?”

 “Let’s get him in the wagon.
-Hanzi can look after him,” the woman said.
+Hanzi can care for him,” the woman said.

 Azroth felt the sweet relief of shade from the wagon’s interior, though it wasn’t enough to quell the fire throbbing under his skin.
 The man laid him on a soft surface, then spoke to someone before his heavy steps retreated outside.